shubhamsaloni/ML_model_wifi/README.md

 # ML Model to predict user load on a Wi-Fi network

+## Goal
-#Goal: Using Logistic Regression model to predict the user load on the Wi-Fi network.
+Using Logistic Regression model to predict the user load on the Wi-Fi network.

 ## Data Source